TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 We not only consider the first letters with this technique.
 Instead, we take the entire name and convert it into numbers.

 You might be thinking, wouldn't it be just better to save the whole name as a hash code?
 That is true.
-This would make it unique for each name, but there are some good reasons to choose a number:
+This would make it unique for each name, but in the context of hash maps, we need hash code to be a number.
+This number will serve as the index to the bucket that will store the key value pair.
+More on buckets in the next section

-- We do not save the hash code.
-The hash code is a calculation to find out which bucket (storage) our value will be placed in.
-Think about it as a locker number for example.

-- We save computation time.
-If we are to find where our hash is stored, it would be much faster and easier for a computer to compare two numbers rather than a string (or objects) to find the bucket where we have to store our elements (you will learn more about buckets shortly).
-Finding a bucket using a number would allow us to use that number as our index.

-- By using number as hash code, we can have hash codes that is uniform across variables where it doesn't have to only be a string, we can even hash numbers, or objects then we need an algorithm to generate a hash code number for our needs from an object, taking `class Person` object as an example, our hash code can be a combination of `strinngToNummber(name) + age`.

 ### Buckets